 With more and more conference and event organizers competing to attract participants, it is important to use every strategy available to “get the word out”.
-Conference and event speakers are a largely untapped resource.
+Conference and event speakers are a largely untapped resource as event advocates.

 Many keynote speakers and breakout session facilitators have extensive and active networks both on and off-line.
 By enlisting the aid of speakers to reach out to their existing connections, event planners can tap into an unmined pool of potential attendees.

 Here are six ways to engage speakers and facilitators in pre-event marketing.
 No matter what strategies you select it is extremely important to spell out exactly what is expected in speaker contracts and facilitator agreements.